 When the phone rings in my study, it startles me.
 Our office is closed almost as much as it is open during the week.
 I love this little church and I have never felt so loved and appreciated as a pastor than I do these days.

 Some months ago, I was reading in my study at the church (I have a study, not an office because I am a pastor not a CEO).
-Since no one else was here I decided I would go home to read my book.
+Since no one else was there I decided I would go home to read my book.
 I drove the seven miles out of town to my home, parked my Jeep and began to walk in my house when a twinge of guilt stabbed me in my heart.
-It felt like I was ditching school or leaving work early.
-I paused thinking I might go back to the church, when a voice in my head seemed to say to me, “Joe, who you are becoming is more important than what you are doing.
+It felt like I was ditching school (I’m familiar with that feeling) or leaving work early.
+I paused, thinking I might go back to the church, when a voice in my head seemed to say to me, “Joe, who you are becoming is more important than what you are doing.
 Other than the Gospel, your well-marbled soul is the most important thing you can offer your congregation.”

 I went inside and put my hiking boots on and went on a five-mile trek through the woods by my mountain cabin.